apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 #0   running   2018-08-29 01:29:55 PM   0.0%   44.7M of 64M   56.1M of 128M
 ```

-   g.
+i.
 Get a list of apps to determine the URL of the app just pushed:

 $ cf apps
 ```
 ➜  org-and-microgateway-sample git:(master) ✗ cf apps
 Getting apps in org group-apigee / space apijam as shuklaankur@google.com...